-Goldsmiths became signatories of the revised Concordat to Support the Career Development of Researchers (2019) in 2020.
-In 2021 we conducted a gap analysis and updated our researcher development action plan in accordance with the Principles of the Concordat and in alignment with our submission for the 8-year HR Excellence in Research (HREiR) award.
+Goldsmiths has held the HR Excellence in Research (HR EiR) Award since 2012.
+In 2020 we became signatories of the revised Concordat to Support the Career Development of Researchers (2019) and have developed our 8-year HR EiR report and action plan in accordance with the Principles of the Concordat.
 During 2019-21 we made progress on establishing a framework for effective researcher support, increased our focus on staff wellbeing through the pandemic and reviewed employment policies, procedures and training provision.
 Our successful application for Athena SWAN Bronze in 2020 laid the groundwork for this work, and although the Covid pandemic required us to adapt teaching delivery, staff development activity and wellbeing support for students and staff, researcher support and career development remained a key focus.

 Building on our achievements in 2019-20, our strategic priority for 2021-2023 is to enhance support for all researchers at all stages of their careers.
-Where our 2021 review has shown us that we have the structures, mechanisms and processes in place to support researchers across the institution, our focus now is to raise awareness of development opportunities, better engage with researchers, ensure there are robust mechanisms in place for measuring impact and strengthen our commitment to equality and diversity.
+This includes staff on research-only and research/teaching contracts as well as research-active staff currently on teaching-only contracts.
+We plan to involve also graduate students in our researcher development activities as appropriate.
+Our approach in this regard is in line with the spirit of the RD Concordat.
+The Concordat explicitly encourages institutions to apply its principles to as wide a net of beneficiaries as is feasible.
+We believe that the broad approach we are adopting would allows us to effectively cultivate a pipeline of talent, strengthen research capacity across the board, and ensure that our teaching draws on cutting-edge, innovative research.
+This approach is also best suited to the particular circumstances of Goldsmiths as our academic community comprises predominantly of staff on mixed (Research and Teaching) contracts.
+Where our 8-year review has shown us that we have the structures, mechanisms and processes in place to support researchers across the institution, our focus now is to raise awareness of development opportunities, better engage with researchers, ensure there are robust mechanisms in place for measuring impact and strengthen our commitment to equality and diversity.

 Consultation meetings with academic departments indicated that there is strong support for the Principles of the RD Concordat.
 The qualitative feedback reflected themes highlighted through previous surveys (e.g. Athena SWAN 2018 survey and 2019-20 staff development surveys), with respondents identifying the need for learning and development to be considered as part of workload allocation, the need for clarity on the budget allocated for career enhancement activities, and the value of mentoring.

-This feedback has guided our priorities for 2021-23, including steps to improve the takeup of PDR, monitor of workload allocation and continue to develop targeted researcher development activities, including mentoring.
+These issues have guided our priorities for 2021-23, including steps to improve the take-up of PDR, monitor of workload allocation and continue to develop targeted researcher development activities, including mentoring.
 The consultation highlighted our research community's deep commitment to challenge the institutional barriers affecting researchers from black, Asian and minority ethnic backgrounds.
-We have recently been awarded funding through the UKRI Generation Delta Project to improve black, Asian and minority ethic backgrounds students' access to postgraduate research and this feeds into our ongoing work, in collaboration with students, researchers and other HEI partners, to interrogate and remove barriers within the researcher community and to further progress racial justice.
+We have recently been awarded funding through the UKRI Generation Delta Project to improve black, Asian and minority ethnic backgrounds students' access to postgraduate research and this feeds into our ongoing work, in collaboration with students, researchers and other HEI partners, to interrogate and remove barriers within the researcher community and to further progress racial justice.
 To support this strategic priority, we will continue to ensure that our promotions and recruitment procedures are equitable and that all staff understand their responsibilities to create a positive researcher environment.